 Though this period is shrouded in darkness, Ethiopia (and Eritrea) are believed to have formed part of the ancient Land of Punt, an area that attracted the trading ships of the Egyptian Pharaohs for millennia.

-Many valuable commodities such as gold, myrrh, ivory and slaves were issued from the interior of the region and were exported from the coast.
+Many valuable commodities such as gold, myrrh, and ivory were issued from the interior of the region and were exported from the coast.
 The area was also a hub for the trafficking of enslaved people.

 It's thought the northern coastal region saw much migration from surrounding areas, and by 2000 BC it had established strong contacts with the inhabitants of southern Arabia.